mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ![inline 100%](images/struct-enum-kotlin.png)

+^ Over in the kotlin world, stucts and enums are called data classes and sealed classes.

+^ The data classes have pretty similar style to structs, and they work pretty much the same.

+^ Sealed classes are how we achieve enum-like functionality in kotlin, and they look a bit different. essentially, we create an un-instantiable type called either, and then have two inner subclasses for modeling the left and right. it's basically an OOP way to do enums.

-^ yeah, the `either` seems a lil verbose--this `sealed class`, `data class` syntax is essentially an OOP way to use an enum in Kotlin--BUT this has 100% interop with java. which means we get to use it from all of our java code (and we do)
+^ the amazing part is that this is 100% interoperable with java, so we can use the `Either` type in our java code, and we do.

-^ whereas in swift a swift `either` enum is not accessible from objective-c at all.
+^ whereas in swift the `Either` enum is not accessible from objective-c at all.

 ---